IBM/intro-to-ml-with-sklearn/workshop/02-regression.md

 # Regression Exercise

-## What is regression in machine learning?¶
+## What is regression in machine learning?

 Regression in machine learning is a technique used to predict a **continuous value** (also known as the *target feature*) based on a set of input values (*features*).
 An example of this could be predicting prices of residential houses based on certain properties of the houses (eg. zip code, area, floors, garage type, etc).